Uberspace/lab/source/guide_mattermost.rst

 Setup a user
 ------------

 You can now point your browser to your URL and setup a user.
+Do this immediately after starting the server, as the very first user will be an administrator user.

 Further customisation
 ---------------------